backslash-f/device/README.md

 ## Available Properties
 Property | Description
 -------- | -----------
 `@Published var orientation: UIDeviceOrientation` | Subscribe to this variable to keep track of the orientation changes of the device.
-Available only in **iOS** and **Mac Catalyst**, as it relies on the [`orientationDidChangeNotification`](https://developer.apple.com/documentation/uikit/uidevice/1620025-orientationdidchangenotification) notification.
+Available only in **iOS** and **Mac Catalyst**, as it relies on the [`orientationDidChangeNotification`](https://developer.apple.com/documentation/uikit/uidevice/1620025-orientationdidchangenotification) notification and [`UIDeviceOrientation`](https://developer.apple.com/documentation/uikit/uideviceorientation) Enumeration.

 ## Available APIs
 API | Description